Skip to main content

 Yes.
 Each parent applies separately and each needs their own Super Visa, medical exam, and insurance policy.
 Your MNI income calculation must include both parents in the household size count.

-Is the PGP definitely closed or is there still a way to apply?+
+Is the PGP closed, or is there still a way to apply in 2026?+

 Prepare your Super Visa application